Online Tips

 When you examine a spam, frequently you won't find your email address in the ' To:' setting, but instead you will see the name of a mailing list.
 Be sure you have your 'good' mailing lists specified on you acceptable rule before this rule is applied.

-Outlook Express also has a Blocked Senders List under Message Rules.
-You can set this up to automatically move emails from frequent spammers to Deleted Items.
-For more tips on setting up Message Rules in Outlook Express see Inside Outlook Express.
+Some email software also have a Blocked Senders List that you can set up to automatically move emails from frequent spammers to Trash.

 Anti-spam links